GSA/ficam-pacs/pages/pacs_piv_and_pivi.md

 * **Economies of scale.**  As use of PIV and PIV-I credentials increases, multiple commercial sources become available for the card, the card reader, supporting middleware, and operating systems.
 Increasing availability reduces the cost of implementation, speeds up deployment, and simplifies use.
 * **Multiple form factors.**  A PIV-I credential can take a variety of forms, such as a plastic card, a USB token, or a smart phone.
 PIV-I credentials can therefore be included in a variety of devices.
 * **Fewer credentials.**  The ultimate goal is to reduce the number of identity credentials that individuals must carry or remember.
 > **Identity assurance.**  Individuals with PIV-I credentials have been verified through an identity proofing process and enrollment system.
-Entities can rely on a basic level of identity confirmation and privacy protection to secure web and messaging applications.
+Entities can rely on a basic level of identity confirmation and privacy protection to secure web and messaging applications.<br>
-> **Data protection.**  Use of the PIV-I credential supports the secure transfer and storage of data and messages, using encryption and digital signatures.
+> **Data protection.**  Use of the PIV-I credential supports the secure transfer and storage of data and messages, using encryption and digital signatures.<br>
-> **Remote access.**  PIV-I credentials use smart card technology and provide strong authentication for remote and wireless access to enterprise networks.
+> **Remote access.**  PIV-I credentials use smart card technology and provide strong authentication for remote and wireless access to enterprise networks.<br>

 ### What is the difference between PIV and PIV-I readers?